expo/expo/docs/pages/versions/v31.0.0/workflow/how-expo-works.md

 ![](/static/images/fetch-app-from-xde.png)

-> **Note:** Expo CLI also spawns a tunnel process, which allows devices outside of your LAN to access the the above servers without you needing to change your firewall settings.
+> **Note:** Expo CLI also spawns a tunnel process, which allows devices outside of your LAN to access the above servers without you needing to change your firewall settings.
 If you want to learn more, see [ngrok](https://ngrok.com/).

 ### `Expo Development Server`